IraPelidae/Classical-Nonlinear-Response/README.md

 # Classical Nonlinear Response
 Numerical simulations of classical nonlinear response in a 1d hard rod gas.

+N.B.
+Haven't edited the MakeFile, have been using Visual Studio

 #Progress update

 Reproduced picture 1e) from Doyon paper!